Adding extension attribute to order in Magento 2 can enhance your store’s functionality and provide more flexibility for customization.

 Step 5: Save the order

-You must find out a way to save your new attribute somewhere to the database.
+You must find out a way to save your new attribute somewhere in the database.

 <?php